 Toledo was the former capital of medieval Spain until 1560 and to this day remains one of the country’s greatest cities where the Jewish, Moorish and Christian cultures once lived together in relative harmony.
-It lies just 70km southwest of Madrid and is well served by public transport as well as tourist buses.
+The 70km journey from Madrid to Toledo is well served by public transport as well as tourist buses.

 Nowadays, Toledo is a living museum of synagogues, mosques and churches which provide outstanding architectural diversity throughout the city.
 Among the most famous sights of this UNESCO World Heritage City is the quite spectacular Gothic cathedral which, having taken over 250 years to complete, displays magnificent architecture from the Gothic, Renaissance and Baroque periods.